 “I’m not a proper artist,” her mom said, as she looked past us to the painting.
 “I don’t have my own ideas, I spin off on other people’s.
 Besides, I have no patience to stick it out.”

-The painting was in shades of indigo through to midnight blue, three old women clawing at each other in efforts to reach for the sky, expressions contorted.
+The painting was in shades of indigo to midnight blues, three old women clawing at each other in efforts to reach for the sky, expressions contorted.
 It wasn’t complete, with one old woman with a shawl over her head left undone, face left as only a midnight blue oval, hands left similarly undefined.

 “You painted that?”